-By Alex Geoghagan, Cofense Phishing Defense Center
+By: Tej Tulachan, Cofense Phishing Defense Center

 Figure 1: Email Body

-Figure 2: PDF Attachment
+Figure 2: Header Analysis

-Figure 3: Phishing Page
+Figure 3: Phishing Landing Page

 All third-party trademarks referenced by Cofense whether in logo form, name form or product form, or otherwise, remain the property of their respective holders, and use of these trademarks in no way indicates any relationship between Cofense and the holders of the trademarks.
 Any observations contained in this blog regarding circumvention of end point protections are based on observations at a point in time based on a specific set of system configurations.
 Subsequent updates or different configurations may be effective at stopping these or similar threats.
-Past performance is not indicative of future results.

 The Cofense® and PhishMe® names and logos, as well as any other Cofense product or service names or logos displayed on this blog are registered trademarks or trademarks of Cofense Inc.